 When buying beef you also need to factor in the cut, which refers to the part of the cow the meat comes from.
 There are approximately 300 types of retail cuts of beef.
 The cuts from more active parts of the cow tend to be more muscular and have less fat, while cuts of meat from more sedentary parts are more tender and fatty.

 The best beef choices for the South Beach Diet come from the round, loin, and flank cuts of beef.
 You want to go for lean meat that has 10 g or less of total fat and 4.5 g or less of saturated fat per 100 g portion.
 You may also want to look for 100% USDA organic beef or grass-fed beef, which is not only lean but has higher amounts of good omega-3 fats than grain-fed livestock.
-It’s also antibiotic- and hormone-free, but check labels carefully or call the producer about grass-fed, which may contain antibiotics if not marked otherwise.
+It’s also typically antibiotic- and hormone-free, but check labels carefully or call the producer about grass-fed, which may contain antibiotics if not marked otherwise.

 Below are the cuts of beef you can enjoy on each Phase: